 Philosophy and Religious Studies

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Santa Barbara City College.
+The list of schools below have been selected by researching which schools offer similar programs to Santa Barbara City College.